Year 3 - Victoria Falls

 Teaching Assistants: Mrs Grice and Ms Hudson

-Times Tables: We will be practising our times tables each day using "TTRockstars" and will be keeping a record of our scores.
+Times Tables: We will be practising our times tables each day using TTRockstars and will be keeping a record of our scores.
 Year 3 children should already know their 2, 5 and 10 times tables.
 We will be learning our 3, 4 and 8 times tables.
+You can help by practising these at home.